Market Risk

 Market risk, also known as systematic risk, is the possibility of an investor experiencing losses due to factors that affect the overall performance of the financial markets in which they are involved.

-Market risk is the risk that the value of an investment will decrease due to changes in market factors.
-It is the most fundamental risk associated with investing.
-When people talk about "the market going down," they are describing the realization of market risk.
-This type of risk is often referred to as "systematic risk" or "undiversifiable risk."
-This is because it is inherent to the entire market or market segment.
-For example, if the Federal Reserve raises interest rates significantly, bond prices across the board will likely fall, and stock markets may contract.
-No amount of diversifying between different tech stocks or different banks will protect a portfolio completely from this broad economic shift.
-Market risk stands in contrast to "specific risk" (or unsystematic risk), which applies to individual companies or sectors (e.g., a CEO scandal or a product failure).
-While you can diversify away specific risk by holding many different stocks, you cannot diversify away market risk; you can only manage it through hedging or asset allocation.
+Market risk is the fundamental and ever-present danger that the total value of an investment will decrease due to changes in broad market factors beyond an individual company's control.
+It is essentially the "price of admission" for participating in the financial markets.
+When people casually talk about "the market going down" or a "market crash," they are describing the real-time realization of market risk.
+It is the force that pulls all assets lower simultaneously, regardless of how well a specific business might be performing.
+This specific type of risk is most accurately referred to as "systematic risk" or "undiversifiable risk."
+This is because it is inherent to the entire financial system or a major market segment.
+For instance, if the Federal Reserve chooses to raise interest rates significantly, bond prices across the board will likely fall, and equity valuations may contract due to higher borrowing costs and a higher discount rate.
+In such a scenario, no amount of diversifying between different technology stocks or different commercial banks will protect a portfolio completely, as the broad economic shift creates a headwind for every participant.
+Market risk stands in sharp contrast to "specific risk" (also known as unsystematic or idiosyncratic risk), which applies only to individual companies or niche sectors—such as a CEO scandal, a specific product failure, or a localized lawsuit.
+While an investor can effectively "diversify away" specific risk by holding a broad basket of many different stocks, they cannot diversify away market risk.
+Instead, market risk must be managed through more sophisticated means like asset allocation, hedging with derivatives, or simply accepting it as the trade-off for higher potential returns.

 Key Takeaways